Table of Contents

 Procedure:

 Wash and clean the almonds and soak them in water overnight.
-The next morning, drain the water and pour the almonds into a blender.
+Drain the water and pour the almonds into a blender the following day.
 Pour 4 cups of water and blend for a couple of minutes.
-Once the almonds look finely ground, strain the mixture well to extract as much liquid as possible from it.
+Once the almonds look finely ground, strain the mixture well to extract as much liquid as possible.
 Your almond milk is ready to serve!
-If needed, you can store it in the refrigerator for 4-5 days.
+You can store it in the refrigerator for 4-5 days.

 Summary: